tylerjw/tylerjw.dev/content/posts/rust_cpp_interop/index.md

 Research has demonstrated that [diversity leads to better business outcomes](https://www.mckinsey.com/capabilities/people-and-organizational-performance/our-insights/why-diversity-matters).
 It is also better for our projects.
-Homogenous projects may feel more comfortable.
+Homogeneous projects may feel more comfortable.
 The fear of *the other* and the desire for comfort is the underlying motivations in these statements.

 Programming is a craft and the qualtiy of the outcome of our work is improved by working together from different perspectives.
 C++, the projects built in it, and the programmers who use it have value.
-Rust brings new ideas and new perspectives and building a bridge within our projects can lead to code-bases that are better than they were as homogenous projects.
+Rust brings new ideas and new perspectives and building a bridge within our projects can lead to code-bases that are better than they were as homogeneous projects.

 Writing software is a team sport where we want to welcome a diversity of ideas and approaches to find the best solutions to any given problem.
 Even if you wanted to rewrite a large C++ project into Rust that is unlikely to be possible given project timelines and the makeup of your team.